 One of the visible effects of the pandemic took place in the e-commerce industry.
 According to Euromonitor International , there has been a close to 10% rise in the goods sold online in the last 3 years.
 The pandemic further propelled these numbers to shoot much higher than the previous records.

 A visible cue to this is the evident rise in online grocery purchases once the lock-down started.
 In the initial days of lock-down itself, people highly relied on the online purchase of daily groceries.
 Although there was a slight drop in these percentages post vaccination drives, the figures still remained higher than before.

 Online and Contactless Payments

-In-Store ExperienceAppointment based shopping is one recent adaptation to enable safe and seamless shopping in the physical stores.
+Appointment-based shopping is one recent adaptation to enable safe and seamless shopping in physical stores.
 According to a forecast by Fact.MR, the appointment schedule software in various industries including medicine, retail etc is expected to reach a CAGR of approximate 10% between 2020-2030.

 With BOPIS increasingly preferred by the customers, stores ranging from grocery speciality goods have begun placing curbside pickup stores.
-According to a release by Supply Chain and Demand Executive, curb-side orders have increased by a substantial 208% after the onset of pandemic.
+According to a release by Supply Chain and Demand Executive, curb-side orders have increased by a substantial 208% after the onset of the pandemic.
 With these forms of sales gaining relevance, few of the stores also began using their stores as fulfilment centres of goods calling them Dark stores.

 Technology Based Innovations

-AI and VR in Sales
+AI and VR in Retail Sector

-Social Media MarketingRecent surveys revealed that the pandemic has shifted the pattern and duration youngsters spend on social media.
+Recent surveys revealed that the pandemic has shifted the pattern and duration youngsters spend on social media.
 It has illustrated that there has been an average of at least 10% rise in the presence of youth on various social platforms like podcasts, social pages, etc.